K-Society/KSociety.Base/README.md

 # KSociety.Base - Framework for microservices

-K-Society Base is a full stack framework for .NET 6 application.
+K-Society Base is a full stack framework for .NET 6 application, ideal for implementing microservices.

 ## Introduction